asduser/angularjs-recipes/README.md

 External libraries, modules and minified files should be located into a special application directory - lib.
 There are only libraries, which are not associated with our app.

-<i>For example:</i> jQuery, D3.js, Angular.js etc.
+*For example:* jQuery, D3.js, Angular.js etc.

 ## 14. Modals.

-Often a modern Angular.js applications use modal windows for user interaction, which is especially useful when exist a lot of different dynamic interfaces. <i>For example:</i> content filters, confirmations, alerts, run-time installers etc.
+Often a modern Angular.js applications use modal windows for user interaction, which is especially useful when exist a lot of different dynamic interfaces. *For example:* content filters, confirmations, alerts, run-time installers etc.

 To simplify the main logic and prevent code duplication inside each of that modal window, include a special "ModalManager" where exist a common functional methods.